 - Crack the two large front claws and pick out the white meat.
 Place all of the white meat on a metal tray and check thoroughly for any pieces of shell.
 Cover and chill in the fridge until needed.

-- For the pasta, bring a large pan of salted water to the boil, add the sea salt and cook the linguine for 7–8 minutes, or according to packet instructions, until al dente.
+- For the pasta, bring a large pan of salted water to a boil, add the sea salt and cook the linguine for 7–8 minutes, or according to packet instructions, until al dente.

-- Meanwhile, for the sauce, heat the olive oil in a large, deep frying pan and add the garlic, spring onions and chilli.
+- Meanwhile, for the sauce, heat the olive oil in a large, deep-frying pan and add the garlic, spring onions, chopped nuts and chilli.
 Gently fry for about 1-2 minutes, or until softened but not coloured.
 Stir in the crabmeat and cook for another minute, or until heated through.